mchennai/domain_scanner/README.md

 This tool scans a list of domains for their associated IPs and open ports, highlighting exploitable ports for potential vulnerabilities.

+check_vulnerabilities.py
+The script check_vulnerabilities.py will scan the specified IP and port using nmap to detect the running service and version.

+It then queries the National Vulnerability Database (NVD) API for CVEs associated with the detected service and version.

 ## Folder Structure

 domain-scanner/ ├── README.md ├── scan_domains.py ├── input/ │ └── input_domains.txt ├── output/ │ └── <domain_name>.txt (Generated results for each domain)